ramereth/presentation-ba372/outage-email/outage.md

 * Storage backend failed causing the outage
 * 35 virtual machines went down
-* No information in the system logs
+* Little information in the system logs

 !SLIDE bullets incremental

-# Why does this not work well? #
+# Why does this not work? #

 * Single point of failure with disk nodes
 * Too many machines per disk node